chendisab/WD-sw3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+-What is the project
-- Whats the purpose
+-Whats the purpose
 - What are key components
 - What technology used and how it is used